jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/batch-feature-set/index.md

 #### SQL

 <Callout icon="📘" theme="info">
   **Note**

   JFrog ML runs Spark SQL in the background.
-Please comply with <Anchor label="Spark Standards" href="https://spark.apache.org/docs/latest/sql-ref.html" target="_blank">Spark Standards</Anchor>.
+Please comply with <Anchor label="Spark Standards" target="_blank" href="https://spark.apache.org/docs/latest/sql-ref.html">Spark Standards</Anchor>.
 </Callout>

 The following is an implementation of creating a transformation using a SQL: